 The festival has raised the profile of Bloordale in a way that indicates who we are within the city: a vibrant and thriving, engaged community.
 It reaches well beyond Bloordale, to become a microcosm representing the magnificent diversity of the GTA.

-CARD-YARD presents interactive project stations by artists, architects, poets, social activists and community organizations to create a participatory village, specifically for Bloordale’s BIG on Bloor Festival, presented by PULP and Senayah Design.
+CARD-YARD presents interactive project stations by artists, architects, poets, social activists and community organizations to create a participatory village, specifically for Bloordale’s BIG on Bloor Festival, presented by PULP: Paper Art Party.
 Located on the corner of Brock Avenue, CARD-YARD brings together a wide range of GTA-based organizations and events housed in a number of colourful pavilions, constructed from recycled materials.

-CELEBRATE HERE MAIN STAGE presents performers who live/work in Bloordale and the surrounding neighbourhoods outside 1141 Bloor Street, filling 12 hours of programming with live music and DJs.
-More performances can be found in local stores, restaurants and bars, parades, busker stations, and as part of some table stations.
+SONIC FUTURE BLOOR presents performers who live/work in Bloordale and the surrounding neighbourhoods outside 1141 Bloor Street, filling 12 hours of programming with live music and DJs.
+More performances can be found at local stores, restaurants, and bars, in parades, at busker stations, and as part of some table stations.